advent-lab/LUNA/README.md

 # LUNA: LUT-Based Neural Architecture for Fast and Low-Cost Qubit Readout

+### Using the flow:
-`logicnets` contains the code for differential evoluion and subsequent model training
+`logicnets\experiments\binary_classification` contains the code and instruction for setting up the differential evolution script and subsequent model training

-`quantum-net-final` contains final designs

 `preprocessor` contains the adder tree templates

+### The final designs
+`quantum-net-final` contains final designs.